 Searching for a job can be a tedious task, and without a search strategy, it can be easy to lose focus.
 So, create a job search strategy.
 Finding a job offer, sending your resume, and waiting for news from the employer are part of the job search, of course, but there are also strategies you can practice to get the right job for you:

 1. Know what you want.

 There is a reason why you hear this advice over and over again.
 It is important to include keywords that are relevant to the job offer.
-You should also closely follow the formatting instructions when submitting your resume and cover letter.
+You should also closely follow the formatting instructions when submitting your resume.
 Do not apply until you have read the entire job offer description.

 3. Optimize your LinkedIn profile.

 Many recruiters are on LinkedIn, and they will likely search your profile.
 The first step in optimizing your LinkedIn profile is to complete as many sections as you can with true information.
 Upload a professional photo without any social media filters.
 Once you complete your profile, keep it updated.